sighwalker/Finding-Classifying-Analysing-Exoplanets/README.md

 # Finding-Classifying-Analysing-Exoplanets

 ## Overview
-This project provides code to analyze light curve data from the MAST database using the `lightkurve` module.
-The primary goal is to process stellar light curves to identify and characterize potential exoplanets.
+This project focuses on finding, classifying, and analyzing exoplanets.
+It involves advanced light curve data acquisition, sophisticated preprocessing, and machine learning for characterization.

 ## Getting Started